ethereum/pos-evolution/pos-evolution.md

 #### Acknowledgments

-Special thanks to Aditya Asgaonkar, Francesco D'Amato, Tyler Holmes, and [...] for feedback and helpful discussions.
+Special thanks to Ittai Abraham, Aditya Asgaonkar, Francesco D'Amato, Tyler Holmes, and anonymous reviewers for feedback and helpful discussions.

 The proof-of-stake consensus protocol of Ethereum, Gasper, evolved during the years.
 This is because attacks were found that undermined its properties and functioning.
 As a response to that, solutions were developed to cope with the problems.